top of page

 ELECTRICAL REQUIREMENTS

-The most important thing is to plug your filter pump and vacuum into a GFCI-protected outlet.
+• All outlets must be GFCI-protected.
 A GFCI will turn off any electrical flow if there is water interference.

-There are 3 ways that GFCI outlets are installed:
+• GFCI outlets are installed:

 *If it's powered from another outlet inside your house (typically a kitchen, bathroom, or garage), it means that if the GFCI turns off in the kitchen (for example), it would also turn off outside.